 Nuts & Nut Butter: Peanuts and peanut butter provide proteins and B vitamins with magnesium, for heart health.

 Chocolate: I use a dark chocolate which provides more antioxidants among other important minerals like iron.
-The less sugar and milk, the healthier the chocolate is.

 - 14 ounces pitted dates